List-based signing with Secure Exchanges in Outlook

 Step 4 – Verify the signatories

-Once the file is uploaded, a "View my signatories" button appears just below the "Upload a CSV file" button.
+Once the file is uploaded, a " View my signatories" button appears.

-Click this button to:
+Click on it to:

 • Display the list of signatories